seanfrenzel/java-selenium-cucumber-appium-skeleton/README.md

     - We use abstract classes to perform different logic on each platform when needed.
     - There is an Abstract Class for each screen/page used.
 Methods used for both platform are stored in the abstract classes, then overridden on the platforms class.
     - The step classes choose which class to use based off the set platform
-        - Example: The Abstract `ExampleScreen` has abstract method`assertPagePresent()` which is overridden in `ExamplePageWeb` for that platforms needed functionality.
+        - Example: The Abstract `ExamplePage` has abstract method`assertPagePresent()` which is overridden in `ExamplePageWeb` for that platforms needed functionality.